-The SOGIS-MRA logo printed on the certificate indicates that it is recognized under the terms of this agreement by signatory nations.
+The SOGIS-MRA logo printed on the certificate indicates that it is recognised under the terms of this agreement by signatory nations.

-This certificate is recognized under SOGIS-MRA up to EAL4.
+This certificate is recognised under SOGIS-MRA up to EAL4.

-5.2 International Recognition of CC Certificates (CCRA)
+5.2 International recognition of CC certificates (CCRA)

-The current version of the international arrangement on the mutual recognition of certificates based on the CC (Common Criteria Recognition Arrangement, [CCRA] has been ratified on 08 September 2014.
+The current version of the international arrangement on the mutual recognition of certificates based on the CC (Common Criteria Recognition Arrangement, [CCRA] was ratified on 08 September 2014.
 It covers CC certificates compliant with collaborative Protection Profiles (cPP), up to and including EAL4, or certificates based on assurance components up to and including EAL2, with the possible augmentation of Flaw Remediation family (ALC_FLR).